joeyxue0808/UARA_note/README.md

 Prerequisite: Python 3.7, Pytorch.

 Initially, this implementation is develped based on the classical DRL tutorial for the CartPole-v0 task, which can be found in https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html.
 It will help a beginner to learn about how to implement deep reinforcement learning using Pytorch.
 For the multi-agent part, I mainly consulted the paper Foerster et al., "Learning to communicate with deep multi-agent reinforcement learning", NIPS 2016.
 The Pytorch implementation of this paper can be found in https://github.com/minqi/learning-to-communicate-pytorch.
+# my descriptions is as follows
+I have written comments for each line of code in the Python files in the project and analyzed the structure and approach of the project.
+This lays a foundation for how to use deep Q network to solve the unloading problem of edge computing